7.1 General context

 - Preventing overweight and obesity in children

-As part of the federal government's Youth Strategy (Jugendstrategie), altogether 27 activities are being carried out in the area of “health”.
+As part of the federal government's Youth Strategy (Jugendstrategie), activities are being carried out in the area of “health”.
 One of these measures is a dialogue with experts about strengthening prevention and health promotion among adolescents.
 This dialogue is conducted by the Federal Ministry of Health (Bundesministerium für Gesundheit) and the Federal Ministries of Labour and Social Affairs, Education and Research, Food and Agriculture and for Family Affairs, Senior Citizens, Women and Youth (Bundesministerien für Arbeit und Soziales, für Bildung und Forschung, für Ernährung und Landwirtschaft sowie für Familie, Senioren, Frauen und Jugend).
 The exchange allows stakeholders from science, industry and politics to collaborate across all age groups, target groups and subjects to jointly promote young people’s health.
 One important milestone in these networking activities is the “Guide to a common understanding of health promotion and prevention among children and adolescents in Germany" (Wegeweiser zum gemeinsamen Verständnis von Gesundheitsförderung und Prävention bei Kindern und Jugendlichen in Deutschland), which was jointly adopted by the participating organisations and representatives of the participating bodies.
 The guide defines the key considerations and tasks of the experts in the context of the process.

-Active child protection through early prevention and reliable networks
+Active child protection and reliable networks

 In its role as guardian, the state must ensure that parents assume their responsibility for the health and well-being of their children.
 The federal states (Bundesländer) and local authorities are primarily responsible for ensuring the welfare and protection of children.
 In the fight against child neglect and abuse, key instruments are the outreach activities of child and youth services and the public health service and systematic support of families in difficult circumstances.